hsingh17/Spendings-Tracker/README.md

 ## TODO
 - migrate existing code to use react query and clean up unnecesary files
 - add suspense and error boundary
-- Charts on dashboard with d3.js
+- Charts on dashboard with d3.js (likely will need new APIs)
     - Line graph of spendings amounts in past N months
     - Bar chart of top N spending categories and their amounts
     - Pie chart of spending categories and their amounts